Automatic Symmetry Discovery with Lie Algebra Convolutional Network: Group invariant loss

 \out{ Applying this to the MSE loss \eqref{eq:Loss-MSE}, \eqref{eq:loss-Euler-Lagrange} becomes

 where $|\ro_\vx g|$ is the determinant of the Jacobian.
 For the translation group, \eqref{eq:loss-EL-MSE} becomes a Helmholtz equation

-} Another idea which can be transferred from physics to equivariant neural networks is that symmetries produce conserved currents, via Noether's theorem, also discussed in \citet{kunin2020neural}.
-We briefly discuss motivate this below.
+} \out{ A major tool in physics for continuous symmetries is conserved currents, via Noether's theorem, also discussed in \citet{kunin2020neural}.
+These could serve as a new way to learn symmetries.
+We briefly discuss them below. }

-\paragraph{Conservation laws} The idea is that the equivariance condition \eqref{eq:equivairance-general} can be written for the integrand of the loss $\L[\phi,W]$.
+\textbf{Equivariance and Conservation laws.} Conserved currents, via Noether's theorem provide a way to find hidden symmetries (see also \citet{kunin2020neural}).
+The idea is that the equivariance condition \eqref{eq:equivairance-general} can be written for the integrand of the loss, $\L[\phi,W]$.
 If we write the equivariance equation for infinitesimal $v_\eps $, we obtain a vector field which is divergence free.
 Since $G$ is the symmetry of the system, transforming an input $\phi\to w\cdot \phi$ by $w\in G$ the integrand should change equivariantly, meaning $\L[w\cdot \phi]= w\cdot \L[\phi] $.
-When generalization error is minimized as in \eqref{eq:loss-Euler-Lagrange}, an infinitesimal $w\approx I+\eta^i L_i$, with $\delta \phi = \eps^i \hat{L}_i \phi$, results in a conserved current (SI \ref{ap:generalization})
+When robustness error is minimized as in \eqref{eq:loss-Euler-Lagrange}, an infinitesimal $w\approx I+\eta^i L_i$, with $\delta \phi = \eps^i \hat{L}_i \phi$, results in a conserved current (SI \ref{ap:generalization})

-This $J$ is called the Noether current in physics.
-It captures the flow of the Lagrangian $\L$ along symmetry direction $\hat{L}_i$.
-It would be interesting to see if these conserved currents can be used in practice as an alternative way for identifying or discovering symmetries.
-We conclude by remarking on similarity between ML and physics problems.
+The above equation shows that for equivariant networks with a given symmetry, the deviation in data along the symmetry direction ($\hat{L}_i$) yields a divergence free current $J^\alpha$, known as Noether current.
+It also provides an alternative means to discover symmetry generators $L_i$ by minimizing $\|\ro_\alpha J^\alpha\|$.
+Note that this Noether current is the ``stress-energy'' tensor, associated with space (or space-time) variations $\delta \vx$ \citep{landau2013classical} (SI \ref{ap:noether}).
+We can potentially design more general equivariant networks leading to other Noether currents. \out{ In physics, there are many other types of conserved charges (including electric charge) which are not the stress- energy tensor because the underlying symmetry is not a spatial symmetry.
+This also reveals that the way equivariance is currently defined is much less general than how it is used in physics.
+This could lead to defining more general equivariant architectures in machine learning. }